Vencer el miedo

 Vencer el miedo (English: Overcoming Fear) formerly known as Vencer el silencio, is a Mexican telenovela produced by Rosy Ocampo for Televisa.
 The series is a co-production between Televisa and Population Media Center.
 Production began on 2 July 2019 in Mexico City.
 The series is the first production of the "Vencer" franchise.

 The series is starring an ensemble cast headed by Paulina Goto, Danilo Carrera, Emmanuel Palomares, Arcelia Ramírez, Alberto Estrella, and Jade Fraser.

 Plot

-Vencer el miedo revolves around the stories of four women of different ages, whose lives will revolve around social and family issues such as teenage pregnancy, sexual harassment and, gender violence.
+Vencer el miedo revolves around the stories of four women of different ages, whose lives revolve around social and family issues such as teenage pregnancy, sexual harassment and gender violence.